 The user clicks the three following results, and then closes the search page.

-ART assumes the fifth result is the best result (i.e., answer the user inquiry) since the click on this result is the last user action associated with the search event.
+ART assumes the fifth result is the best result (that is, answer the user inquiry) since the click on this result is the last user action associated with the search event.

 As the ART model is rebuilt over time, the fifth result climbs the result list based on the additional weight acquired from being the last clicked item.